tamilselvi53/HacktoberFest-2022-Python/medium/priority_queue/README.md

 Given an array **A** of random integers and an integer **k**, find and return the **k<sup>th</sup>** largest element in the array.

 #### Input Format
 The first line of input contains an integer, that denotes the value of the size of the array.
-Let us denote it with the symbol **N**.
+Let us denote it with the symbol **N** and accept it in the form of an argument.

 The following line contains an array of **N** integers, that denote the value of the elements of the array.